unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Armor (plate), very rare (requires attunement)_

 While wearing this armor, you gain a +1 bonus to AC, and you can understand and speak Abyssal.
-In addition, the armor’s clawed gauntlets turn unarmed strikes with your hands into magic weapons that deal slashing damage, with a +1 bonus to attack rolls and damage rolls and a damage die of 1d8.
+In addition, the armor’s clawed gauntlets turn unarmed strikes with your hands into tek weapons that deal slashing damage, with a +1 bonus to attack rolls and damage rolls and a damage die of 1d8.

-**_Curse_**.
-Once you don this cursed armor, you can’t doff it unless you are targeted by the _remove curse_ spell or similar magic.
+**_Hack_**.
+Once you don this hacked armor, you can’t doff it unless you are targeted by the _remove hack_ spell or similar magic.
 While wearing the armor, you have disadvantage on attack rolls against demons and on saving throws against their spells and special abilities.

 ### Dimensional Shackles